vekatze/neut/book/src/commands.md

 }
 ```

-In this case, running `neut build foo` create the executable `foo` by building the current module, treating the `main` in `foo.nt` as the entry point.
+In this case, running `neut build foo` create the executable `foo` by building the current module, using the `main` in `foo.nt` as the entry point.

 If you omit the target and just write `neut build`, all the targets are built.

 The resulting binaries are put inside the build directory of the module.
+You might want to use the option `--install` to copy those binaries to anywhere you want.

-### Self-Contained Example
+### Example

 ```sh
 # creates a sample project